igorsteinmacher/INF502-Fall2020/assignments/PA2.md

 # Programming Assignment 2

-DUE DATE: DEC-5

-You can arrange yourselves in groups of 2 or 3 students.
+You can arrange yourselves in groups of 3 or 4 students.

 This assignment will give you some practice with writing complete applications that deal with data collection and analysis in Python structures.
 The focus will be on using all the knowledge acquired in this course, from basic Python to Pandas, usign json, creating graphics, etc.